 Another thing that differentiates Korean from American corn dogs is the added sugar, or use of rice cakes or fishcakes instead of a hot dog.

-Batter- water, all purpose flour, sugar, active dry yeast, and salt.
+- Batter- water, all purpose flour, sugar, active dry yeast, and salt.

-Panko– the panko breadcrumbs will help hold everything together and give it a nice color & crisp.
+- Panko– the panko breadcrumbs will help hold everything together and give it a nice color & crisp.

-Potato- this is optional!
+- Potato- this is optional!
 The little potato bites in the batter will fry up like little french fries- it’s a little more work to pack this into the batter but it’s soooo innovative and good!
 You can also use packaged frozen french fries instead.

-Condiments- the usual ketchup and mustard, but add a sprinkle of sugar all over for a sweet and savory treat!
+- Condiments- the usual ketchup and mustard, but add a sprinkle of sugar all over for a sweet and savory treat!
 I know it sounds a little weird but it’s actually pretty common for Korean snack foods to have this type of combo.

 Tips for making the best Korean corn dogs

-Cheese- most places or recipes will do a half block of cheese and half block of sausage on a skewer.
+Cheese- most places or recipes will do a half block of cheese and half block of hotdog on a skewer.
 I don’t like this method for two reasons: 1.
 It’s just too much cheese, and 2.
 I want cheese AND sausage in every bite.
 So instead, I recommend getting cheese slices to wrap around the sausage!

 Variations